Zedidle/Sea-IM/README.md

     if(msg.type!=='team'){

-// judge if the receiver is online,
-// if the recevier is outline, make the unreadnumber +1.
-// this part has the limit that it can not use session,
-// so I use db to record login status of the user,
     User.find({uid:msg.to}, 'login', { limit: 1 }, (err,detail)=>{
       if(detail[0].login){
-        //If the receiver is logining.
         console.log('(user)'+msg.from+' send a message to (user)'+msg.to);
         io.emit(msg.to,J_m);
       }else{
         Unread.find({uid:msg.to},'punRead',{limit:1},(err,detail)=>{
-          //Get the unread number of message and make it +1, var punRead = detail[0].punRead;
+          var punRead = detail[0].punRead;
           LIB.check(punRead,'(1)(user)'+msg.to+' punread:');
           if(!punRead[msg.from]){ punRead[msg.from] = 0; }